bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/03-Reducers/README.md

-# 🐛 Reducer Fails to Add/Remove Students
+# 🐛 Reducer Fails to Add or Remove Students

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issues:

 * As a developer, I want to implement reducers into my application to update global state.